-Trent Franks: The same week that Franken resigned, so did Rep. Trent Franks (R-Ariz.), after news broke that he had offered a female staffer $5 million if she would carry his child.
-The woman told investigators Franks approached her with a written contract, reported The Post's Mike DeBonis.
+Rep. Trent Franks: The same week that Franken resigned, so did Rep. Trent Franks (R-Ariz.), after news broke that he had offered a female staffer $5 million to carry his child.
+The woman told investigators that Franks approached her with a written contract, reported The Post's Mike DeBonis.
 Like some lawmakers on this list, he resigned shortly after the House's Ethics Committee investigation heated up.
-In this case, the committee of his peers said they would create an entire subcommittee to investigate Franks.
+In this case, the committee of his peers had said they would create an entire subcommittee to investigate Franks.

 On Tuesday, a Democrat came within five points of winning Franks's old seat.

-John Conyers Jr.: Conyers, a Michigan Democrat, resigned the same week as Franks and Franken, after allegations from eight women that, in a span of two decades, he behaved inappropriately or made sexual advances.
+Rep. John Conyers Jr.: Conyers, a Michigan Democrat, resigned from the House the same week as Franks and Franken, after allegations from eight women that, in a span of two decades, he behaved inappropriately or made sexual advances.

 Conyers denied the allegations, but House Democratic leadership, after initially defending him, succeeded in pushing out the 88-year-old lawmaker, one of the longest-serving in either party.

-Tim Murphy: One of the first resignations of this era came in early October.
-Murphy, an eight-term Pennsylvania Republican, announced he would resign amid reports he asked a woman with whom he was having an affair with to get an abortion.
+Rep. Tim Murphy: One of the first resignations of this era came in early October.
+Murphy, an eight-term Pennsylvania Republican, announced he would resign amid reports he asked a woman with whom he was having an affair to have an abortion.

 Murphy's resignation came too early to be attributed to the nation's current reckoning of sex and power.
-It happened on the same day that the New York Times published its investigation into Weinstein's sexual impropriety.
+It happened on the same day that the New York Times published its investigation into allegations of sexual impropriety by Weinstein.

 But the fallout from Muphy is perhaps the most politically significant of this bunch.
-A Democrat, Conor Lamb, replaced Murphy in Congress in a special election in March that made House Republicans realize they could lose control of the chamber in November.
+A Democrat, Conor Lamb, replaced Murphy in Congress in a special election in March.
+That outcome made House Republicans realize they could lose control of the chamber in November.